carbon-design-system/carbon/README.md

 Bluemix Components React is published on a private npm registry maintained by the Bluemix Ops Console team.

-1. You'll need to create a `.npmrc` file and authenticate to the Whitewater `npm` registry using [these instructions](https://github.ibm.com/Whitewater/npm-enterprise) Add the following to your `.npmrc` file in your project folder in order to access the Console registry:
+1. You'll need to create a `.npmrc` file in your project folder, or in your home directory, and add the following to it in order to access the Console registry:

   ```
   //dev-console-npm.stage1.ng.bluemix.net/:_authToken="u6vjQywpRv51/eKBiRcAFA=="